 One day, I was approached by someone who wanted a panda bear cake for his little girl's birthday.
 As usual, I accepted the task and did what I always do: research.
 I looked through many different cake sites for ideas and inspiration.

-One cake that I saw repeatedly, in several different forms, was the 3D bear cake.
-So off I went to Michael's, 50% coupon in hand, to purchase a Wilton bear pan.
+One cake that I saw repeatedly in several different forms was the 3D bear cake.
+So off I went to Michaels, 50% coupon in hand, to purchase a Wilton bear pan.
 This cake can be made with a 3D cake pan or cut freehand.
 The latter was out of the question for me, so the bear cake pan was the way to go.
 While making a test cake, I learned what to do and what not to do.
 I figured I would help spare someone else the headache I had as I experimented with this medium.

-How to Make a 3D Bear Cake
+How to Make a 3D Teddy Bear Cake

-- Preparing the pan: Prepare the pans as you would for any other cake.
+- Prepare the pan: Prepare the pans as you would for any other cake.
 I use shortening and a dusting of flour.
 Be sure you grease the inside and outside of the heating core thoroughly, or your cake will surely stick.
 Clip both sides of the pan together and place core in middle.